sirosen/globus-sdk-python/docs/examples/minimal_transfer_script/index.rst

 using the :class:`TransferClient <globus_sdk.TransferClient>`.

 It uses the tutorial client ID from the :ref:`tutorials <tutorials>`.
-For simplicity, the script will prompt for login on each use.

 .. note::
     You will need to replace the values for ``source_collection_id`` and